Kingxukai/linux/Documentation/sound/soc/usb.rst

 	  8       INT     1       USB Offload Playback Card Route PCM#0   0 (range -1->32)
 	  9       INT     1       USB Offload Playback PCM Route PCM#0    1 (range -1->255)

-Since USB audio device controls are handled over the USB control endpoint, use the existing mechanisms present in the USB mixer to set parameters, such as volume.
+Since USB audio device controls are handled over the woke USB control endpoint, use the existing mechanisms present in the woke USB mixer to set parameters, such as volume.